Amazon Fab Phone Fest Begins: Offers on OnePlus 6T, Realme U1, More

-Amazon is hosting a Fab Phones Fest sale on its site, and the sale will offer price cuts, exchange deals, and other offers on smartphones.
+Amazon has listed offers and discounts during its Fab Phones Fest sale on its site, and the sale will offer price cuts, exchange deals, and other deals on smartphones.
 The Amazon Fab Phones Fest sale will go on from March 5 i.e., today till March 7 i.e., Thursday.
 Amazon claims that the three-day sale will offer phones at discounts up to 40 percent off, and it has even partnered with HDFC to offer 5 percent instant discount to debit and credit card holders.
 Phones like Xiaomi Mi A2, Samsung Galaxy Note 8, Redmi Note 5 Pro, Redmi Y2, and the Realme U1 are listed at reduced prices.
 There are some lucrative deals on the OnePlus 6T, Huawei Mate 20 Pro, and the Oppo R17 Pro as well.

 Talking about the OnePlus 6T, Amazon is offering an extra Rs.
 2,000 off on exchange of an old phone.
 Offers include no-cost EMI options, 5 percent instant discount on HDFC cards, Jio cashback of up to Rs.
 5,400, and free accidental and Liquid Damage Protection insurance worth Rs.
 2,000 on opening a Kotak 811 Account.
 The price of the phone is at Rs.
 37,999 for the 6GB RAM + 128GB options and Rs.
 41,999 for the 8GB RAM + 128GB storage option.